Active Cell in Excel VBA

 ActiveCell.Value = “Hiiii” or ActiveCell (1,1).Value = “Hiiii”

 Run this code manually or through the F5 key.
-This will insert the value “Hiiii” to the cell.
+It will insert the value “Hiiii” into the cell.

 ActiveCell (2,1).Value = “Hiiii”

-If you want to insert the value to the one column right then, you can use this code.
+You can use this code if you want to insert the value to one column right then.

 ActiveCell (1,2).Value = “Hiiii”

-Like this, we can reference the cells in VBA using Active Cell Property.
+Like this, we can reference the cells in VBA using the active cell property.

 You can download the VBA Active Cell Excel Template here:- VBA Active Cell Template

-This has been a guide to VBA Active Cell.
-Here we learn the Concept of Active cell to find the address of a cell, and also we learned the Parameters of Active Cell in Excel VBA along with practical examples and a downloadable template.
-Below you can find some useful excel VBA articles –
+This article has been a guide to VBA Active Cell.
+Here, we learned the concept of an active cell to find the address of a cell.
+Also, we learned the parameters of the active cell in Excel VBA along with practical examples and a downloadable template.
+Below you can find some useful Excel VBA articles: –